The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 More information

-Where does the route start and end?
+Where does the Sarsen Way start and end?

-The Sarsen Way starts at Coate Water Park in Swindon and heads south to Barbury Castle’s Iron Age earthworks, before following the Ridgeway for a time.
+The Sarsen Way is 79km (49 miles) in total, with several optional detours making a maximum length of 95.2km (59 miles).
+The trail starts at Coate Water Park in Swindon and heads south to Barbury Castle’s Iron Age earthworks, before following the Ridgeway for a time.
 It offers an optional loop to explore prehistoric sites around Avebury.
 After crossing the Vale of Pewsey, meeting up with the Kennet and Avon Canal for a time, the route heads to the edge of the Salisbury Plain before following the River Avon Valley to end at Salisbury Cathedral.
 There are optional loops to explore the prehistoric sites around Avebury, Durrington and Stonehenge.

-How difficult is the Sarsen Way?
+How hard is the Sarsen Way?

 The Sarsen Way passes over comparatively gentle terrain, with each stage having less than 260m of ascent.
 This makes it suitable for most ages and abilities.
-However, the trail can be muddy in winter, and there are some road crossings and sections along quiet country roads and lanes that require extra care.
+However, the trail can be muddy in winter, and some road crossings and sections along quiet country roads and lanes require extra care.
+The trail takes around four days to complete, although it can be made shorter or longer depending on your timeframe and fitness.
+You can walk the route at any time of the year, although walking between early spring and the end of autumn offers the chance of more settled weather and better walking conditions.

 Is the Sarsen Way part of the Ridgeway National Trail?

 Yes, part of the Sarsen Way is along the Ridgeway National Trail.
 The Sarsen Way, developed by The Friends of The Ridgeway, follows parts of three existing long-distance routes: the Ridgeway from Barbury, the White Horse Trail, and the Pewsey Avon Trail.
 The Sarsen Way is also part of the Great Chalk Way, which consists of several distinct long-distance paths, including the Ridgeway National Trail, the Peddars Way National Trail, the Icknield Way, and the Wessex Ridgeway.
+The Sarsen Way follows normal rights of way with standard waymarking and has also been waymarked using the official trail logo.
+However, it is recommended that walkers carry the relevant Ordnance Survey Explorer maps too.

-What will I see along The Sarsen Way?
+What will I see along the way?

 The Sarsen Way links the greatest of England’s prehistoric sites – Avebury and Stonehenge, passing Neolithic henges and stone circles, Bronze Age barrows and Iron Age hill forts.
 But that’s not all, there are also ancient churches and the majestic medieval cathedral at Salisbury to visit along the way, as well as far-reaching views, tranquil riverside scenes, picturesque villages and cosy pubs to enjoy.